myelnet/specs/README.md

             - Developers can use the naming system of their choice (e.g. IPNS, ENS, etc.) to point to a CID representation of the content.
 Any time the content is mutated, the naming record should be updated with a new CID.
 In addition, IPLD selector specs are available to declare which parts of the content graph to query.
 This can be represented via a simple path notation, for instance:
             - `<CID>/images/Frog.jpeg`
             - or a more complex serialized declaration for traversing a graph and returning specific nodes.
 By default, queries for a root CID fetch the entire graph.
             - Myel offers multiple mechanisms for content discovery based on the use case.
-The first, gossip-based, is fully decentralized though may have a higher latency, the second Hub-based offers more performance with a compromise on decentralization.
+The first, gossip-based, is similar to Gnutella and fully decentralized though may have a higher latency, the second Hub-based offers more performance with a compromise on decentralization.
                 - **Gossip System:** Content discovery begins by publishing a gossip message containing a CID and selector to one of the provider subnetworks.
-The gossip message is propagated across the network of providers who check their supply and reply directly to the client with an offer if they have the requested blocks.
+The gossip message is propagated across the network of providers who check their supply and decide if they want to reply with an offer or simply ignore the message.
+To send the response, each peer recursively forwards the message back to the publisher.
+This adds more privacy as it becomes harder to trace a query back to a client as the network grows.
 The offer contains terms under which a provider is willing to accept a data pull request.
                     - Depending on the client preference (i.e. faster or cheaper transfer), an offer is selected and the client creates a new deal and opens a data pull request with the provider.
 The provider validates the deal and if it is compatible with the offer will initiate the payment protocol.
             - ```go
                 // Start by creating a new session for a root cid session := exchange.Session(context, cid)
-                // Query the network for the best offer offer := session.QueryGossip(context)
+                // Query the network for the best offer session.QueryGossip(context)
-                // Start the transfer
+                // Start the transfer when we have a satisfying offer session.StartTransfer(context)
-                error := session.SyncBlocks(context, offer)
                 // Wait for the transfer to complete error = <- session.Done():
                 // if err == nil the transfer was successful and content is in our blockstore